aws-samples/eks-workshop-v2/website/docs/observability/opensearch/control-plane-logs.md

     jq .Configuration.Role | tr -d '"')
 ```

-Grant the Lambda exporter function permissions to create and write to the OpenSearch index named `eks-control-plane-logs`.
+Grant the Lambda exporter function permissions to create the OpenSearch index named `eks-control-plane-logs` and write to it.
 The first command creates a new role within the OpenSearch domain with the necessary permissions.
 The second command adds a role mapping specifying the Lambda function's execution role ARN.

 ```bash
 $ curl -s -XPUT "https://${OPENSEARCH_HOST}/_plugins/_security/api/roles/lambda_role" \